What is modern medical acupuncture (Western medical

 Isn't the traditional version more

 Traditionalists claim that modern medical acupuncture can treat 'simple' problems but that the traditional version is needed for more complicated situations.
 There is no good evidence to support these claims.
 Practitioners of the modern version treat a wide range of conditions successfully.
 Contrary to what is often believed, acupuncture in China today is mostly done in the modern way.
-The journal Acupuncture in Medicine, a BMJ publication that only publishes papers on modern acupuncture, has many scientific papers on acupuncture by Chinese authors.
+The journal Acupuncture in Medicine, the official organ of the BMAS, which only publishes papers on modern acupuncture, has many scientific papers on acupuncture by Chinese authors.

 How can you learn acupuncture in a short